The World's Greatest Bucket List Adventures

 As close as you’ll ever come to exploring life on Mars (unless you’re lucky enough to actually hitch an interstellar flight), the Chile‘s Atacama Desert is one of the world’s most otherworldly landscapes and makes for some truly incredible trekking.
 This twelve-night itinerary takes you on a spectacular adventure through the remote and hidden wonders of rural Chile.

 Beginning in the Atacama Desert, you’ll spend four nights under an impossibly starry night sky and your days out exploring red sands, spitting geysers and high altitude plains on horse rides, hikes and cycling excursions.
 The Atacama is a truly ethereal landscape and after spending so much time here, you’ll feel as though you’re in another world entirely.

-Go gorilla tracking & meet the Maasai Mara, Rwanda & Kenya
+Go gorilla tracking and meet the Maasai Mara, Rwanda and Kenya

 A thoroughly inspired and breath-taking three week voyage through this captivating continent, our Faces of Africa itinerary showcases Africa’s best natural wonders, locations and experiences.
 Track majestic gorillas through the mystical Bwindi Forest, and witness the infamous river crossings of the Migration in the Masaai Mara, before listening to the thundering rush of Victoria Falls.

 Trek to Machu Picchu, Peru

 As one of the Seven Wonders of the World, it’s no surprise that Machu Picchu is one of Peru’s main tourist draws.
 This lost Incan city sits on a mountain ridge north west of Cusco, 2,400 metres above sea level.
 Many tales are told around the world about this ancient Incan wonder, but Machu Picchu is a sight that really needs to be seen in order to be believed.
 Our expert local guides help to bring the ancient city to life, detailing the history, significance and myths surrounding it.